Loud Doggies Learn Revenue Marketing

 Hey!
-This wasn't written by a bale of turtles!
+This wasn't written by a murder of crows!
 It was written by Emily Meinhardt, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!